We make the panel saw that we would want to buy. That is why these more functional features are incorporated into our panel saws.

 Lastly, our bearing system uses sealed steel bearings for accurate and smooth movement of the carriage.
 Three bearings are mounted on two brackets on each corner of the machine.
 It is not as cheap as using the U-bolt and nylon rings that makes the bearing system of other machines but does make a much more accurate machine, and that is what we are about.
 Making a better machine at an exceptional value.

-So if the Makita 5007F saw is so good in your Classic, Varsity and 1000 Series of vertical panel saws, why did you go with the Makita Hypoid saw for the 2000 series saw?
+So if the Makita 5007F saw is so good in your Classic, Varsity.
+1000 and Sign Makers Series of vertical panel saws, why did you go with the Makita Hypoid saw for the 2000 series saw?
 The answer is “Did you ever see a Corvette with a trailer hitch on the back?”
 Sure a Corvette could pull a trailer but that is not what it is designed for.

 The Hypoid Makita is designed for longer hours of operation on harder materials.
 Both saws are 15 amp. but the Hyboid is geared down like a truck and spins at a lower RPM than the “sidewinder” 5007F saw (4500 vs. 5800).
 Like a truck that may have the same motor as a sports car, it is geared down to plow through pressure treated lumber and other harder materials like Lexan, acrylic, solid surface or man-made marble.

 Let’s talk about those other benefits and details we referred to above.
 Let’s discuss the less obvious details.
 We can start with the dust collection.